ethersphere/bee-docs/docs/access-the-swarm/direct-upload.md

 ---

 :::caution
-We recomment turning the encryption *ON* when using this feature.
+We recommend turning the encryption *ON* when using this feature.
 Otherwise the uniformity assumption will be broken.
-If the encryption is *OFF* the stamp value will decrease faster.
+If the encryption is *OFF* then uploading the same content multiple times using the same postage stamp will lead to its value decreasing faster.
 :::

 #### Configuration

-By default your bee instace will handle uploads in a _deferred_ manner.
+By default your bee instance will handle uploads in a _deferred_ manner.
 If you want to upload directly to the network you have to set the `Swarm-Deferred-Upload` header value to "false" in your request.

 ```bash